Chart Color Schemes

 Bordertown has seen population growth performance typically on par with national averages when looking at short and medium term trends

-For future projections, AreaSearch adopts ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for each SA2 area.
-Beyond these projections and for areas not covered by this data, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and released in 2023, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Looking ahead, the suburb is expected to experience a population increase just below the median for Australian non-metropolitan areas by 2041, based on aggregated SA2-level projections, reflecting an overall gain of approximately 6.1% over the 17-year period.
+For areas not covered and years post-2032, SA State Government's Regional/LGA projections by age category released in 2023 are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Future projections indicate a population increase just below the median of Australian non-metropolitan areas, with an expected expansion of 206 persons to reach 3,441 by 2041, reflecting a total gain of 4.5% over the 17 years.

 Frequently Asked Questions - Population